mehtachandrashekhar/todo-crud-dockerize/README.md

 ## Contributing

+Contributions are welcome!
 Feel free to submit pull requests or report issues to improve this project.
-Contributions are always welcome!

 ---

 ## License

 This project is licensed under the MIT License.
-See the original repository for additional details.
+Refer to the original repository for more details.

 ---